ACE-UCHIHA/Packets-Tryhackme-writeup/Packets-writeup/README.md

 ## Task 3
 #### Q1: How many ICMP packets were captured? (with parcentage)

-This is similar to the [Task 2](#now-lets-get-into-task-2-in-task-2-the-first-question-is-) [Question 3](#q3-how-many-packets-were-captured) but slightly different decause you have too filter out the other packets that are not ICMP(Internet Control Message Protocol).
-So for that go to the diplay filter and input icmp then hit enter and you should get only the ICMP packets on your screen.
-Now look at the status bar at the bottom there you should see how many ICMP packets were captured with parcentage.
+This is similar to the [Task 2](#now-lets-get-into-task-2-in-task-2-the-first-question-is-) [Question 3](#q3-how-many-packets-were-captured) but slightly different because you have too filter out the other packets that are not ICMP(Internet Control Message Protocol).
+So for that go to the display filter and input icmp then hit enter and you should get only the ICMP packets on your screen.
+Now look at the status bar at the bottom there you should see how many ICMP packets were captured with percentage.

 #### Q2: There was an ICMP ping request packet, which did not receive any response back.
 What is the packet number?